OWASP/owasp-mastg/README.md

 # How to Contribute

 The MSTG is an open source effort and we welcome contributions and feedback.
-Read the [author's guide](https://github.com/b-mueller/owasp-mstg/blob/master/authors_guide.md) first if you want to join our team.
+Read the [author's guide](https://github.com/b-mueller/owasp-mstg/blob/master/authors_guide.md) first if you want to contribute.
 To discuss the MASVS or MSTG join the [OWASP Mobile Security Project Slack Channel](https//owasp.slack.com/messages/project-mobile_omtg/details/).
 You can sign up here:

 http://owasp.herokuapp.com/